hAkselS/fprime/docs/Tutorials/MathComponent/defining-types.md

 register_fprime_module()
 ```

-### Second Modification
+2. Add the `Types` directory to the overall project build by adding to `project.cmake`.

 Edit "project.cmake", located in the `MathProject` directory, and add the following line.

 ```cmake
 # In: MathProject/project.cmake